 No one is permitted on the roof of any building; on the edge, sill or railing of windows or on the fire escapes.
 Furthermore, no one is allowed to drop or suspend any objects from windows, roofs or fire escapes.
-Your screens should remain in place at all times.
+Your window screens should always be in place.
 Damaged or missing screens will be billed to the student.
 This also includes unauthorized entry into bathrooms.
 Please respect the gender designation of our bathrooms.
-A guest bathroom is available in the lobby area of each hall any unoccupied residence hall or room are restricted areas to all students.
-Additionally, no one is permitted to access the basement of any residence hall..
+A guest bathroom is available in the lobby area of each Woodlands Hall.
+Any unoccupied residence halls or rooms are restricted areas to all students.
+Additionally, resident students are not permitted to access the basement of any residence hall.